top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

 If you don't see nothing meaningful, start the fleet planning plugin via the menu Plugins->Fleet Planning.

 ### Step 9: Have fun!
 Place your duckiebot at an intersection and it will localize and appear on the map in rqt.
 The taxi central will automatically assign a mission to the duckiebot, random, to keep him moving and not blocking the streets.
-Hit R1 on the joystick to go into auto pilot mode.
+If you run the fleet planning in the standard mode, hit R1 on the joystick to go into auto pilot mode.
 The duckiebot will now follow the instructions from the taxi central.
+If the joystick_demo is active, use the joystick to control the duckiebot and follow the instructions from the duckiebot's terminal output.

 Create a new customer request by clicking on the start node and then on the target node of your journey.
 Hit 'Find Plan'.
 The taxi central will assign the customer to the closest duckiebot and recalculate its path once it localizes again.
 The new path will be displayed on the map.
 You will see how the customer moves with its taxi once he was picked up.